How It Feels

 Results are ready in 1 day.

-lactic acidosis, which can be caused by:
+A high lactic acid value means lactic acidosis, which can be caused by:

 - Severe loss of water from the blood (dehydration).

 - Blood problems, such as severe anemia or leukemia.

 Liver disease or liver damage that prevents the liver from breaking down lactic acid in the blood.

 - Extremely strenuous exercise or extreme overheating.

 - Poisoning by alcohol (ethanol), wood alcohol (methanol), or antifreeze (ethylene glycol).

-take metformin to control their diabetes, especially if they have poor kidney
+- Some medicines, such as isoniazid for tuberculosis or metformin (Glucophage) for diabetes.
+Lactic acidosis is a concern for people who take metformin to control their diabetes, especially if they have poor kidney function.